 U.S. Department of Labor Ruling

 In February 2018, a judge with the U.S. Department of Labor ruled that exposure to open-air burn pits was linked to the development of the plaintiff’s lung disease.

-Common Symptoms of Burn Pit Exposure
+Common Symptoms and Conditions Related to Burn Pit Exposure

-Burning hazardous materials and chemicals in open-air pits emits toxic substances and carcinogens that can cause a host of diseases, some severe and even deadly.
+The burning of hazardous materials and chemicals in open-air pits emits toxic substances and carcinogens that can cause a host of diseases, some severe and even deadly.

 - Chronic bronchitis